Open-Source-Drilling-Community/DotNetLibraries/OSDC.DotnetLibraries.General/OSDC.DotnetLibraries.Drilling.DrillingProperties/readme.md

 either the stochastic or the probabilistic variables that are used in the semantic facts.
 A `double` argument is used to define a default deterministic uncertainty.
 - `SemanticCategoricalVariableAttribute`: It takes as many arguments as there are states for the corresponding `CategoricalDrillingProperty`.
+- `SemanticDeterministicCategoricalVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicCategoricalDrillingProperty`.
-- `SemanticDeterministicBooleanVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicBooleanDrillingProperty`.
+- `SemanticDeterministicBernoulliVariableAttribute`: It takes one argument that is the name of a `DrillingSignal` used in the semantic facts to describe the value a `DeterministicBernoulliDrillingProperty`.
 - `SemanticExclusiveOrAttribute`: It takes at least 2 arguments.
 This attribute is used to defined a list of the optional semantic facts that are exclusive from each other's.